Didn't find what you were looking for?

 Need For Chemotherapy Cycles

-Patients undergo therapeutic chemotherapy in several cycles.
-The patients usually have 4-8 treatment cycles.
+Patients undergo therapeutic chemotherapy in several cycles or sessions.
+Usually, patients undergo 4-8 treatment cycles.
 The duration between one round of therapy and the start of the next is referred to as one cycle.
-Usually, in a 28-day treatment cycle, the oncologist administers chemotherapeutic drugs on the 1st, 2nd, and 3rd days, and there will be drug-free days from the 4th to the 28th day.
-The doctor plans the treatment during the chemotherapy cycles due to the following reasons:

 What are the Side Effects of Chemotherapy Cycles?